maxlair1/FAAVIATOR-design/content/Components/Buttons/Button.md

 ---
 title: Button
 draft: false
 tags:
-version: 1
-cover: '"../img/Button_cover.png"'
+  - React
+  - SwiftUI
+  - Component
 ---
  **Interactive backbone element of any application.
 Used for navigation, actions, and confirmations.**